jasmingrbo/jasmingrbo.github.io/README.md

-A website for my app in production called "Conquer Der Die Das"
+A website for my app in production called "Conquer Der Die Das".
+The website is meant to hold the privacy policy document rather than to be the actual presentation of the app itself.

 Website URL: https://grb0.github.io